 Loren Brock-Economides I agree with Karen on this issue.

 There’s a difference between saying no to help someone and saying no just to be harsh.
-Sometimes yes is more damanging than no. When Jesus told the adulterous woman to go and sin no more, he was also saying she needed to change her behaviour and her heart which required her to work on herself.
+Sometimes yes is more damaging than no. When Jesus told the adulterous woman to go and sin no more, he was also saying she needed to change her behavior and her heart which required her to work on herself.
 That’s what recovery is all about.

 That was the Biggest mistake ever.
-He wouldn’t work on his issues and only got worse till I told him he had to leave. it was horrible and then another son recently asked to come back who has a lot of the same issues as the first and I just tough loved it from the beginning and said no.
+He wouldn’t work on his issues and only got worse till I told him he had to leave.
+It was horrible and then another son recently asked to come back who has a lot of the same issues as the first and I just tough loved it from the beginning and said no.

 Marie Joyce I would let them come home.
 But there would be rules.
 They would have to either go to school or get a job and pay rent.
 I have also been in this situation and going back home was my only option.
 It was not forever and now I have been able to give the same support to my mother who now lives with me and my children.
 Family is family xx

 Miranda Ellis I disagree with Karen, DeeDee & Loren.
 We’re talking about an adult in your house who has issues bad enough to hurt someone else.
 You’re just going to let harm come into your home and take over?
 If we’re talking drugs or issues like that (which is what I assume since we’ve used the term HARMFUL), they have to want the help, you cannot MAKE them want help or make them get help, despite what the show intervention wants you to think.
 You shouldn’t let harmful things into your home, period.
 They need to deal with their issues or prove they are working on them before something awful happens to the rest of your family.
 They are adults, not kids anymore.
 They have to decide.